shape

 technology

-A simple, intuitive, interface to a complicated mathematical process our RHAON & Beamware software allows the designer to create multiple beams of sound, tailored to the room in question.
-Powerful FIR coefficients are calculated and downloaded into the loudspeaker’s amplifier module turning the designed beams into reality.
-Inside the loudspeaker amplifier module each driver has it’s own amplifier and DSP channel which, when loaded with the FIR filters, EQ and Delay, create the steerable beams.
+How does it work?
+Our RHAON II System Manager software offers a simple, intuitive interface to control a complicated mathematical process.
+Our technology enables sound system designers to generate custom beams of sound perfectly tailored to the room in question with just a click of the “Snap to Audience” button.
+Powerful FIR coefficients are calculated and downloaded into the loudspeaker’s amplifier module, turning the designed beams into reality.
+Inside the loudspeaker amplifier module, each driver has its own amplifier and DSP channel which, when loaded with the FIR filters, EQ and Delay, create the steerable beams.

-To find out how it works in more detail here’s our Iconyx Whitepaper explaining the concept, the mathematics and the practical applications of Iconyx Beam Steering technology.
+To learn more about the driving technical principles behind our beam-steering technology, click here to read our Iconyx Whitepaper explaining the concept, the mathematics and the practical applications of Renkus-Heinz beam-steering technology.

 CoEntrant Mid-High Technology